lfit/releng-docs/docs/jenkins.rst

 provisioner as that is the standard used by LF packer builds.

-While developing a new builder image type, we can use the `lfdocs-jenkins-sandbox` to build and deploy the image for testing.
+While developing a new builder image type, we can use the :doc:`Jenkins Sandbox <jenkins-sandbox>` to build and deploy the image for testing.
 Configure a Jenkins Job the new image type using the global-jjb :ref:`gerrit-packer-merge <gjjb-packer-merge>` job template.